Piyush-1998/Deploying-Multi-Tier-Website-on-AWS/README.md

 # Deploying-Multi-Tier-Website-on-AWS

 Hello Everyone!!!
-Welcome to this session on deploying a full-stack application on
+Welcome to this project on deploying a full-stack application on

 AWS and the application would mimic the functionality of something like Streaming